MetaRPC/CSharpMT5/AccountInfoInteger.md

 **Output:** Int - the value of the requested property (for example, leverage = 100).

-**Purpose** - Allows you to select and get any integer property of an account through a single universal method, while ma
+**Purpose** - Allows you to select and get any integer property of an account through a single universal method, while keeping your code clean, consistent, and easy to extend.🚀